 The "Kick the tires and light the fire" trainee usually spends a lot more money on flight training than the student who is prepared for each flight lesson.
-This is very obvious to your instructor.
-They will know when you are prepared or when you are just "winging it".
+This is obvious to your instructor and will know when you're prepared versus just "winging it".
 The CFI's time is important as well and we expect you to fill your side of the learning equation.
 Read the material beforehand, several times if necessary.
-You will find that briefings make much more sense.
+You'll find that briefings make much more sense.
 Your flying experience will be much more enjoyable because you understand what is going on and your instructor will treat you as a partner in the process of learning.

 From a safety perspective, we worry about unprepared students.
-Once they are certified, will they fly airplanes without a prepared plan?
+Once they're certified, will they fly airplanes without a prepared plan?
 It's crucial that you establish a habit of being prepared from the very first lesson - it may save your life one day.